Battle of the Imjin River: Casualties

 According to a memorandum presented to the British cabinet on 26 June 1951, 29th Brigade suffered 1,091 casualties, including 34 officers and 808 other ranks missing.
-These casualties represented 20 to 25 per cent of the brigade's strength on the eve of battle.
+These casualties represented 20 to 25 percent of the brigade's strength on the eve of battle.
 Of the 1,091 soldiers killed, wounded or missing, 620 were from the Gloucestershire Regiment, which could muster only 217 men on 27 April.
 522 soldiers of the Gloucestershire Regiment became prisoners of war.
 Of those taken prisoner, 180 were wounded and a further 34 died while in captivity.
 59 soldiers of the Gloucestershire Regiment were killed in action.
-Based on estimates, PVA casualties in the Battle of the Imjin River can be put at around 10,000.
+Based on estimates, PVA casualties in the Battle of the Imjin River were at least 10,000, with some sources stating upwards of 15,000.
 As a result of the casualties suffered during the battle, the PVA 63rd Army, which had begun the offensive with three divisions and approximately 27,000 men, had lost over a third of its strength and was pulled out of the front line.